teancom/codex/aws.md

 ```

-Notice, unlike the Proto BOSH setup, we do not specify `--type bosh-init`.
-This means we will use BOSH itself (in this case the Proto-BOSH) to deploy our sandbox BOSH.
+Notice, unlike the **proto-BOSH** setup, we do not specify `--type bosh-init`.
+This means we will use BOSH itself (in this case the **proto-BOSH**) to deploy our sandbox BOSH.
 Again, the environment hook created all of our credentials for us, but this time we targeted the long-term Vault, so there will be no need for migrating credentials around.

 Let's try to deploy now, and see what information still needs to be resolved: